MihirVir/distributed-computing/README.md

     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.8.2/deploy/static/provider/cloud/deploy.yaml
   ```
   You will see many kubernetes objects getting created in your terminal
-- After running the above commadn, type the following command to spin up all the services
+- After running the above command, type the following command to spin up all the services
   ```bash
       kubectl apply -f /infra/k8s/
   ```